 With a large expat community and many students, the city is youthful and culturally diverse.
 There’s a lot of variety in the city, offering both traditional to modern takes on a country that’s thousands of years old.
 With so much to see & do, you’ll need to cover a lot of ground.
 Staying near the action should help cut down on travel time.

-Where to stay in Chengdu: A complete guide to the best neighbourhoods and areas for travellers
+Where to stay in Chengdu: The best neighbourhoods & areas

 Chengdu is one of the largest and most modern areas in the Western part of China.
 The urban area spans over 1700 kilometres and includes 11 separate districts that fit together as if they are a massive puzzle.